cherwill/spreadexwidgets/README.md

 ### IDisposable

-Implementing IDisposable for TextRenderer seemed a justified decision, since this class makes use of a buffer to keep track of what Widgets have been drawn.
+Implementing IDisposable for TextRenderer seemed like a justified decision, since this class makes use of a buffer to keep track of the Widgets that have been drawn.

-IDisposable enforces us to implement Dispose, which provides us with a good opportunity to clear and reset the buffer.
+IDisposable enforces us to implement Dispose, which provides us with a good opportunity to close the buffer.

 ### Buffer Solution

-When a draw request takes place, the renderer pre renders the shape by storing the draw data in the buffer.
+When a draw request takes place, the shape is pre-rendered by storing the draw data in the buffer.

-For this, I chose to use a MemoryStream, as it provides dynamic sizing.
+For this, I chose to use a MemoryStream, as it provides the facility of dynamic sizing.

 ### Exceptions

-In circumstances where there isn't enough remaining space in the buffer, an `OutOfMemoryException` is thrown, with a message that provides information for RequestedBytes vs RemainingBytes.

 When trying to draw a Textbox using an unsupported orientation, a `NotSupportedException` is thrown, with a message which mentions the orientation in question.